 Multi-party disputes are common where a construction contract is executed among three parties or more (e.g., where there are two or more owners/contractors), and such parties have an interest in issues in question arising from the agreement.
-However, for example, where the construction is carried out through subcontracting (i.e., the owner has no contractual relationship with the subcontractor), it is not extremely common for the owner to sue the contractor as well as the subcontractor because the owner would have both contractual (or tortious) claims against the contractor, and it would be practically difficult to satisfy the requirements for the owner to make tortious claims against the subcontractor.
+However, for example, where the construction is carried out through subcontracting (i.e., the owner has no contractual relationship with the subcontractor), it is not extremely common for the owner to sue the contractor as well as the subcontractor because the owner would have both contractual (or tortious) claims against the contractor and tortious claims against the subcontractor, and it would be practically difficult to satisfy the requirements for the owner to make tortious claims against the subcontractor.